 \section{Introduction}

-It is important for trained Artificial Intelligence (AI) to learn to solve a new task relatively quickly (i.e., with a small amount of data).
-Although Deep Reinforcement Learning (DRL) methods were shown to be powerful to deal with complicated sequential decision making problems, they usually learn a separate policy for each specific task.
-In recent years, researchers have tried to design AI that can solve multiple tasks, by either switches to the corresponding policy it already learned\cite{liaw2017composing}, or learn and adapt to the new task.
+It is important for trained Artificial Intelligence (AI) to adapt to a new task relatively quickly with a small amount of data.
+Although Deep Reinforcement Learning (DRL) methods were shown to be powerful for complicated sequential decision making problems, they usually learn a separate policy for each specific task.
+In recent years, researchers tried to design AI that can solve multiple tasks, by either switching to the corresponding policy it already learned\cite{liaw2017composing}, or learning and adapting to the new task.
 The first approach requires that we can enumerate the tasks, which may not be possible or practical for some real-world applications.
 Moreover, learning to master each and every task often requires a lot of training data, making it data inefficient.

-The second approach, which is to enable quick learning/adaptation as new tasks arise, was named Meta Reinforcement Learning (Meta-RL)\cite{wang2016learning}.
+The second approach, which is to enable quick learning/adaptation as new tasks arise, is named Meta Reinforcement Learning (Meta-RL)\cite{wang2016learning}.
 Meta-RL techniques aim to gain ``general learning" for better dealing with new tasks by leveraging learned experience from previous related tasks.
 This requires that these tasks share some common features.
-For instance, for autonomous driving, merging into a highway from a ramp and entering a round-about both involve the Autonomous Vehicle (AV) agent choosing a gap, adjusting its velocity, and making the move, while the exact geometry and behaviors of the other vehicles may vary.
+For instance, in autonomous driving, merging into a highway from a ramp and entering a round-about both involve the Autonomous Vehicle (AV) agent choosing a gap, adjusting its velocity, and making the move, while the exact road geometry and behaviors of the adjacent vehicles may vary.